 Number, Value, and Term of University Scholarships

-Approximately 25% of admitted freshman are awarded University Scholarships ranging from $2,000 per year to $20,000 per year and a select few covering full tuition.
-University Scholarships are available for four years/eight semesters of undergraduate study provided the recipient maintains a 3.0 cumulative grade point average and meets all other terms and conditions of the award.
+Approximately 25% of admitted freshman are awarded University Scholarships ranging from $2,000 per year to $25,000 per year.
+University Scholarships are available for four years/eight semesters of undergraduate study provided the recipient maintains a 3.00 cumulative grade point average and meets all other terms and conditions of the award.
 Learn more about requirements governing University Scholarships.

 Notification of Award